rodrigo-brito/facility-location-gurobi/README.md

 # Facility Location - Gurobi

-Exact aproach to solve the facility location problem with Gurobi.
+Exact approach to solve the facility location problem with Gurobi.

 Example of use: